-'But there needs to be more of a coordinated effort in terms of health, smaller, medium enterprises and smaller voluntary and not-for-profit organisations - and also other ones as well - come together and be able to bid for and tender for contracts from the Government.
-It seems like a lot of Black minority groups are often the ones who are not in those kind of streams because they may not have the financial background, or they may not have the contract readiness ability or the staffing resources, so they can't actually apply for these type of contracts.'
+'But there needs to be more of a coordinated effort in terms of health, smaller, medium enterprises and smaller voluntary and not-for-profit organisations - and also other ones as well - come together and be able to bid for and tender for contracts from the government.
+It seems like a lot of black minority groups are often the ones who are not in those kind of streams because they may not have the financial background, or they may not have the contract readiness ability or the staffing resources, so they can't actually apply for these type of contracts.'

-Around the time of the focus group conversations, there was significant discussion of funding for communities experiencing inequalities.
-In April 2020, campaign group Charity So White called on funders to put communities experiencing racial inequalities at the centre of their COVID responses and commit to ring-fencing 20% of their funds towards VCSE organisations working with these communities.
-Following this, organisations such as Comic Relief and the National Survivor User Network adjusted their policies.
+Around the time of the focus groups, there was significant national discussion taking place regarding funding for communities experiencing inequalities.
+In April 2020, the campaign group Charity So White called on funders to centre communities experiencing racial inequalities in their COVID response and commit to ring-fencing 20% of funds towards VCSE organisations working with these communities.
+Following this, organisations such as Comic Relief, Lloyds Bank Foundation and National Survivor User Network adjusted their funding portfolios to ring-fence allocations.

-There were also suggestions from within the focus groups that VCSE infrastructure organisations within Greater Manchester could provide more support and assistance around contract readiness, providing training so that organisations can apply for contracts and tenders.
-However, this comment may actually be symptomatic of bigger challenges faced by the sector, including an increasingly competitive environment linked to changes in public sector spending and commissioning approaches.
+There were also suggestions from with the focus groups that the VCSE infrastructure organisations within Greater Manchester could provide more support and assistance around contract readiness; providing training so that organisations can apply for contracts and tenders.
+Although this comment may actually be symptomatic of bigger challenges faced by the sector including an increasing competitive environment linked to changes in public sector spending and commissioning approaches.

-Brexit was also discussed, although at the time of the focus groups there was still significant uncertainty regarding the Brexit deal and the practical implications for individuals and communities.
-This, combined with the impacts of COVID, resulted in limited insight on the topic beyond the concerns surrounding refugees, migrants and asylum seekers from an Eastern European background post Brexit.
+Brexit was also discussed.
+Although at the time of the focus groups there was still significant uncertainty regarding the Brexit deal and the practical implications on individuals and communities.
+This combined with the impacts of COVID-19 resulted in limited insight on the topic beyond the concerns surrounding refugees, migrants and asylum seekers from an Eastern European background post-Brexit.

 These findings suggest that there is a recognition that partnership working is integral to VCSE organisations to enable the sector to function effectively and maximise its impact.
-There is a need, therefore, to ensure that commissioners offer flexible approaches that can support collaboration among VCSE organisations to ensure a sustainable, impactful VCSE sector.
+There is a need therefore, to ensure that commissioners offer flexible approaches that can support collaboration within VCSE organisations to ensure a sustainable, impactful VCSE sector.

-Interestingly these observations very much dovetail with the work of the GM VCSE Leadership Group and the recommendations of their VCSE Commissioning Framework and Delivery Plan, published in January 2020 VCSE Commissioning Framework and Delivery Plan | www.gmcvo.org.uk
+Interestingly these observations very much dovetail with the work of the GM VCSE Leadership Group and the recommendations of their VCSE Commissioning Framework and Delivery Plan, published in January 2020 VCSE Commissioning Framework and Delivery Plan | www.gmcvo.org.uk.